 There are great opportunities for medium sized farms where the land is mixed, close to rivers, with flood zones; you’d almost be crazy not to look at it.

-He says, “You might decide, having looked at it, (that’s where Energy Crops Consultancy can help), that it’s isn’t actually right for your individual circumstances, but it’s hard for me to conceive, where you are in a flood zone that you wouldn’t consider it especially where the returns are comparable and in some cases better.”
+He says, “You might decide, having looked at it, (that’s where Energy Crops Consultancy can help), that it’s isn’t actually right for your individual circumstances, but it’s hard for me to conceive, if you are in a flood zone, that you wouldn’t consider it especially where the returns are comparable and in some cases better.”